eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-catalog.md

-# Iofogctl Catalog Item YAML specification
+# Catalog Item YAML Specification

 `iofogctl` allows users to manage a Controller's list of catalog items.
 To learn more about catalog items, please see [microservice catalog documentation](../microservices/microservice-registry-catalog.html).

-## Catalog Item

 The catalog item has a very simple definition